 Environmental Reason

-The Pure Option™ has been on a mission to minimise or eliminate our carbon footprint, which has included moving production to the UK to reduce shipping carbon, offsetting our server carbon, using low carbon delivery, recycling our waste, reducing excess shipping packaging (sadly this was a battle we lost as courier firms aren't always gentle with items sent) , along with creating products designed to reduce carbon, but the real carbon elephant in the room is delivery carbon.
+The Pure Option™ has been on a mission to minimise or eliminate our carbon footprint, which has included moving production to the UK to reduce shipping carbon, offsetting our server carbon, using low carbon delivery, recycling our waste, reducing excess shipping packaging (sadly this was a battle we lost as courier firms aren't always gentle with items sent) , using renewable energy, along with creating products designed to reduce carbon, but the real carbon elephant in the room is delivery carbon.

 Carbon per delivery